HariniB-21/19CS301-Module4/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

-# EX: 4.4 Classes and Objects
+# ExNo: 4.4 Classes and Objects
-### Aim: Write a Python class which has two methods get_String and print_String. get_String accept a string from the user and print_String print the string in upper case.
+### Aim: To Write a Python class which has two methods get_String and print_String. get_String accept a string from the user and print_String print the string in upper case.
 ### Algorithm:

 **STEP 1:** Start.